 Death of the stock photo

 Avoid using stock photos on your website.
-To be honest, a lot of the time people can tell that they’re stock photos.
+Oftentimes, potential customers can tell that they’re stock photos, causing them to distrust you from the get-go.
 You don’t need a professional photographer to take great photos.
 You can actually take great photos with just an iPhone and some understanding of how the iPhone’s cameras settings work.
-TourismTiger has a guide on how to take high quality photos with nothing but an iPhone.
-You can read it here, and get those stock photos off your site!
+We have a guide on how to take high quality photos with nothing but an iPhone so you can get started and get those stock photos off your site!

-If you simply must use stock photos on your website, I recommend using UnSplash.
+If you simply must use stock photos on your website, our favorite site is Unsplash.
 They offer beautiful, free photos that don’t scream stock photo.

 And finally, all websites should have user generated content in some form.
 A great way to do this is to have an Instagram feed on your site.
-With a second party app, you can Regram photos that your guests have taken, and then those photos will appear on your website.
-This is a feature that all TourismTiger sites are compatible with.
+With a third-party application like Regram, you can repost photos that your guests have taken onto your own account, which will then appear on your website.
+This is a feature that all TourismTiger sites are compatible with, like on Manuel’s Tours:

 Photos make or break a website.
 You might have a fast, easy to navigate site, but it won’t help you sell more tours if your photos are don’t show people the personality of your tour company or what makes it special.
 We hope this guide will help you improve your website and sell more tours.